galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 # Peak detection using XCMS

 The first step in the workflow is to detect the peaks in our data using **XCMS**.
 This part, however, is covered by a [separate tutorial]({{ site.baseurl }}/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.html).
-Although the tutorial is dedicated to LC-MS data, it can be followed also for our GC data.
-Therefore, in this section, we do not explain this part of the workflow in detials, but rather refer the reader to the dedicated tutorial.
-Please also pay attention to the parameter values for individual Galaxy tools, as these can differ from the refered tutorial and are adjusted to our dataset.
+Although the tutorial is dedicated to LC-MS data, it can also be followed for our GC data.
+Therefore, in this section, we do not explain this part of the workflow in detail but rather refer the reader to the dedicated tutorial.
+Please also pay attention to the parameter values for individual Galaxy tools, as these can differ from the referred tutorial and are adjusted to our dataset.

 ## Peak picking